Introduction and Inspirations

 Variable Shadowing

-In case you are not familiar (or don't remember), variable shadowing is a process that commonly happens in programming.
+In case you are not familiar (or do not remember), variable shadowing is a process that commonly happens in programming.

 Then, the inner variable "shadows" or "hides" the outer variable within the scope where it is declared, meaning that within that scope, the inner variable takes precedence, and the outer variable cannot be directly accessed.